HanCreation/Whisper-Tiny-German/README.md

 # Whisper-Tiny-German Fine-Tuning Project

 ## Overview
-This mini project focuses on fine-tuning the Whisper-Tiny model using the German dataset from Common Voice 11.
+This mini project focuses on fine-tuning the Whisper-Tiny model by OpenAI using the German dataset from Common Voice 11.
 Due to computational limitations, I experimented with two variants of the model:

 1. **Model V1 (100k Train Data):**
    - Trained for 3 hours